NicoleMayer/ECE668-Notes/quiz3.md

 ❓The numbers (addresses) assigned to the floating-point registers in a processor must be different from those assigned to the integer (general-purpose) registers.❌

 👨‍🏫The addresses for the floating point registers do not need to be different from the integer registers (actually they're better be the same), however, they will be recognized by the instruction op-code and will have their own RF.
-The correct answer is: No, they do not have to be different
+The correct answer is: No, they do not have to be different.
+The only difference is the instruction type, for integers or floating numbers.

 ---

 ❓The IF/ID and ID/EX inter-stage registers in the MIPS processor include the same number of bits. ❌

 👨‍🏫For example, IF/ID includes register numbers (5-bit IDs) while ID/EX includes registers' content (32-bit data).

+See slide 12 for lesson 5.

+---

+❓The offset field in conditional branch instructions is signed extended before being added.✅

+👨‍🏫But be careful that not all the instructions need signed extended. (e.g. logic operations) I have the same confusion as the student who asked it.
+According to the diagram, it seems like all instructions will use signed extended?
+But actually it's not the case, remember this is just enough.

+---

+❓Only the Load and Store instructions in MIPS perform address calculation.❌

+👨‍🏫The answer for this question is not right.
+Branch also perform address calculation.

 # Calculations